Aboriginal and Torres Strait Islander Intern Allocation Initiative

 - A declaration of Aboriginal and/or Torres Strait Islander descent (a signed statutory declaration (DOCX 539 kB) is an acceptable form of declaration for this purpose; or

 - Confirmation of acceptance as an Aboriginal and/or Torres Strait Islander person by the Aboriginal and/or Torres Strait Islander community in which they live (such information must be provided by an incorporated community organisation, association or body where the majority of members of the governing body are Aboriginal or Torres Strait Islanders or both.
 The confirming organisation must exist at the time of the intended purpose of the confirmation.
-An original or notarised copy of a ‘letter of confirmation’ (DOCX 541 kB), or an original or notarised copy is an acceptable form of confirmation for this purpose); and
+An original or notarised copy of a ‘letter of confirmation’ (DOCX 541 kB), is an acceptable form of confirmation for this purpose; and

 - A statement as to why you want to work at a particular hospital